dokipure/Portfolio/README.md

 ## 💡 Features
 - Fully responsive design (mobile-friendly)
-- Smooth navigation and clean layout
+- Smooth to navigate and with a clean layout
 - Downloadable CV link
 - Sections for About, Experience, Projects, and Contact